 The Imaginary Museum isn't meant to exist IRL (In Real Life), it is bound to virtuality but remains a living place, where visitors' paths can cross.
-Like some online video games, the Imaginary Museum is a 3D world, hosted on the web and able to gather multiple visitors in the same place at the same time.
+Like online video games, the Imaginary Museum is a 3D world, hosted on the web and able to gather multiple visitors in the same place at the same time.

-Three spectators moving and admiring the Venus from Milo
+Three spectators admiring the Venus from Milo

 Made for the web, the Imaginary Museum offers navigation in Virtual Reality for Quest, HTC, Valve Index, and Google Cardboard devices.